-AirTag is a device similar to a Tile Bluetooth tracking device, intended to be attached to a wallet or keys, and track those items which you could then find using Find My app.
+AirTags is similar to a Tile Bluetooth tracking device, intended to be attached to a wallet or to a pair of keys, in order to track items which you could later find using Find My iPhone app.

-Apple recently uploaded a video on YouTube entitled “How to erase your iPhone”, giving instructions on how to restore your iPhone to factory settings.
+How did Apple accidentally announce the product?
+It all came down to a recently uploaded video on YouTube entitled “How to erase your iPhone”.
+During this video, users received instructions on how to restore their iPhone to factory settings.

-During the video, users are instructed to turn off “Find my iPhone” as part of the process.
-On the same Settings page, there is another option – “Enable Offline Finding” underneath which the text says “Offline finding enables this device and AirTags to be found when not connected to Wi-Fi or cellular.”
+Specifically, users were instructed to turn off “Find my iPhone” as part of the process.
+But on the same Settings page, you could see another option available – “Enable Offline Finding”.
+Underneath it, the description mentioned AirTags: “Offline finding enables this device and AirTags to be found when not connected to Wi-Fi or cellular.”
 The video has since been removed.

-Airtags have been previously spotted in iOS 13.2 code and trademarking details.
+AirTags and trademarking details have been previously spotted in iOS 13.2 code.

-According to MacRumors, AirTags will have built-in chips that will allow them to connect to an Apple device, relaying the position of items that they’re attached to.
+According to MacRumors, when AirTags arrive, they will have built-in chips that will allow them to connect to an Apple device, relaying the position of items that they’re attached to.